Mobility Scooter Buyers Guide

 These are the smallest type of mobility scooter and their main purpose is to be light and easy to put in the boot of your car for days out. some will split into manageable sections, whilst some will simply fold up.
 Maximum speed will usually be 4mph.

-These are designed to be used to go out and about from home, they will go further, are designed for regular use, and will cope much better with uneven terrain, but are compact in size for storage.
-Some models will even still split up to go in a car.
-Maximum speed will usually be 4mph.
+These are designed to be used to go out and about from home, they will go further, are designed for more regular use, and will cope much better with uneven terrain, but are compact in size for storage.
+Maximum speed will be 4mph.

-These types of scooters can legally be used on the road.
-They can vary in size, but unlike pavement scooters the will travel up to 8mph, have at least one wing mirror, indicators, lights and a horn, and will generally go further -up to 35miles on some models!
+These types of mobility scooter can legally be used both on the road & on the pavements.
+They can vary in size, but unlike pavement scooters their maximum speed will be 6 or 8mph.
+They will have at least one wing mirror, indicators, lights and a horn, and will generally go further -up to 35 miles on some bigger models!

 Some models cross over these groups and some are even both ‘boot scooter’ and ‘class 3’ but generally mobility scooters will fit into these 3 groups.

-We are always happy to chat, or even visit you to assess and advise on what type of scooter would best suit you, completely free of charge.
+We are always happy to chat, or even visit you to assess and advise on what type of scooter would best suit you.